sst/sst/www/docs/constructs/Bucket.md

 _Type_ : [`cdk.aws-lambda-event-sources.lambdaEventSources.S3EventSourceProps`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda-event-sources.S3EventSourceProps.html), _defaults to_ `S3EventSourceProps` with events set to `[OBJECT_CREATED, OBJECT_REMOVED]`

-Or optionally pass in a CDK `S3EventSourceProps`.
+Optionally pass in a CDK `S3EventSourceProps`.
 This allows you to override the default settings this construct uses internally to create the notification.